20 tricks to access 1,000s of free e-books & audiobooks

-For example, libraries within Kent County Council have over 26,000 e-books and more than 4,000 audiobooks available online, including fiction and non-fiction for both adults and children via the Libby app.
+For example, libraries in Kent have over 30,000 e-books and more than 5,000 audiobooks available online, including fiction and non-fiction for both adults and children via the Libby app.

-Anyone who's a member of a library within Edinburgh City Council can borrow over 10,000 fiction and non-fiction e-books via the Libby app and more than 5,000 audiobooks via Libby, RB Digital, Borrow Box and uLibrary.
+Anyone who's a member of a library run by Edinburgh City Council can borrow nearly 10,000 fiction and non-fiction e-books via the Libby app and more than 5,000 audiobooks via Libby, RB Digital, Borrow Box and uLibrary.

 Libraries will often have popular e-books and audiobooks with the same narrators as you'll find if you downloaded them from Amazon's Audible, so it's worth checking your library's online service first.